 Mouse arm

-Mouse arm is a collective term for strain-related problems in the forearm, wrist, shoulder and neck that often occur in connection with computer work.
-The condition is sometimes also called repetitive strain injury or RSI (Repetitive Strain Injury).
-The symptoms usually develop gradually and can eventually affect work capacity and quality of life if not treated in time.
+Mouse arm is a collective term for strain injuries in the forearm, wrist, shoulder, and neck that often occur in connection with computer work.
+The condition is sometimes also called repetitive strain injury (RSI).
+Symptoms usually develop gradually and can, in the long run, affect work capacity and quality of life if not treated in time.

 Symptoms of mouse arm